Fast Byzantine Total Order Broadcast: Future Work

 \section{Future Work}

-We note several avenues for future work on \tobal and \conal: (1) \tobal requires \con\xspace-- is there an algorithm that offers the same advantages as \tobal but only requires \weakcon?
-(2) Should such an algorithm exist, would it improve the resiliency threshold to $\rp{5\faultcount - 1}$ or even the optimal $\rp{3\faultcount + 1}$?
-(3) If not, could a trusted (hardware or software) computing base~\cite{naama-classify-tee-podc21} be leveraged to achieve $\rp{3\faultcount + 1}$ resiliency, as done in other Byzantine protocols~\cite{a2m-sosp07,trinc-nsdi09,cheapbft-eurosys12,minbft-tc13,fastbft-tc19,ubft-asplos23}?
-(4) How well do \tobal and \conal perform in practice, particularly when using hardware acceleration~\cite{consensus-box-nsdi16,fastbft-tc19,bft-smartnic-fpga-debs21,hovercraft-eurosys20}, considering that the typical bottlenecks of leaders and signatures have been removed?
+There are several avenues for future work on \tobal: (1) Is there an algorithm that offers the same advantages as \tobal but only requires \weakcon instead of \con?
+(2) Should such an algorithm exist, would it improve the resiliency threshold towards $3\faultcount + 1$?
+(3) If not, could a trusted computing base~\cite{naama-classify-tee-podc21} be leveraged to achieve $3\faultcount + 1$ resiliency, as done in other protocols~\cite{a2m-sosp07,trinc-nsdi09,cheapbft-eurosys12,minbft-tc13,fastbft-tc19,ubft-asplos23}?
+(4) How well does \tobal perform in practice considering it uses neither leaders nor signatures, and how compatible is it with hardware acceleration~\cite{consensus-box-nsdi16,fastbft-tc19,bft-smartnic-fpga-debs21,hovercraft-eurosys20}?
+(5) What is the expected latency of \tobal when \conal uses a probability-1 implementation of \weakcon?